yukam997/MISTI_Brazil_dPASP_research/README.md

 - three_digit_implicit.plp - same as above except for test time.
 The training is done by giving the algorithm the ground truth of the last digit, but the test is checking the accuracy of identifying the first digit.

+- three_digits_biased.plp - same as three_digits.plp except for the distribution of training and test set.
+For training, the digits sum to between 0 and 10, and the digits sum to 8-18 for test.

 - pretrained_three_digits.plp - exactly the same as three_digits.plp except instead of training through dpasp, downloads a pretrained model (mnist_net.pth) to identify mnist digits.
 You can train this yourself separately, or download a pretrained model from the internet.

 #### Guess Equal Row Sum or Equal Column Sum